Sonukr/react-gitbook/lectures/01-react/13_section_recap.md

 </section>
 ```

-Notice that this JSX has _properties_, or `props`.
-When a React Component's render() method is called, it takes any properties that were supplied to the component when it is instantiated.
-Later, we're going to call the Mordor class from inside App.js.
+Notice that this JSX is using _properties_, or `props`.
+When a React Component's `render` method is called, it takes any properties that were supplied to the component when it is instantiated.
+Later, we're going to use the `Mordor` class from inside `App.js`.
 When we call the component, it looks like this:

 ```jsx
 <Morder />